lemyskaman/lemyskaman.github.io/en/_posts/2019-04-27-jekyll-on-github-website.md

     $ jekyll new user.github.io

-Remember to replace “user” with your github username, then we change to our newly directory containing the files of our site:
+Remember to replace “user” with your github username, (in my case my username is [lemyskaman](https://github.com/lemyskaman "lemyskaman")), then we change to our newly directory containing the files of our site:

     $ cd user.github.io

-It should have a directory tree  like this:
+It should have inside a  directory tree  like this:

     $ tree
     ├── 404.html